 Missha Time Revolution Night Repair Probio Ampoule contains 10 different kinds of probiotics plus the fruits of purple carrots, plum cabbage, eggplant, beetroot, and blueberry.
-I’ve been testing Missha Time Revolution Night Repair Probio Ampoule for this skincare routine and also as a drugstore skincare alternative for Estee Lauder Advanced Night Repair.
+I’ve been testing Missha Time Revolution Night Repair Probio Ampoule for this skincare routine and a drugstore skincare alternative for Estee Lauder Advanced Night Repair.
 It is similar in look and feel to the luxury Estee Lauder product.
-While the results may not be quite as immediate to Advanced Night Repair, it is an effective and affordable alternative.
+While the results may not be quite as immediate as Advanced Night Repair, it is an effective and affordable alternative.

 Step #7: Sheet Mask

-Leaders Media Amino Moisture Mask contains 17 types of amino acids to soothe, moisturize, and protect the skin.
+Leaders Media Amino Moisture Mask contains 17 amino acids to soothe, moisturize, and protect the skin.
 It also contains mineral water, rich in minerals, and hyaluronic acid.
 The mask is best for those with dry skin.

 Step #8: Eye Cream

 Benton Fermentation Eye Cream has some all-star active ingredients in its formula.
 It contains galactomyces ferment filtrate plus bifida ferment lysate for repairing and brightening the skin.
-Hyaluronic acid moisturizes, aloe barbadensis leaf extract soothes and Ceramide NP supports the skin’s barrier while improving moisture retention.
+Hyaluronic acid moisturizes, aloe barbadensis leaf extract soothes, and Ceramide NP supports the skin’s barrier while improving moisture retention.
 Beta-glucans and adenosine plump, firm, and smooth the eye area.

 I’ve been enjoying this eye cream for its light and non-irritating formula.
-It’s super gentle and even though you need only a small amount, the tube is a generous 1.05 oz size and very reasonably priced.
+It’s super gentle, and even though you need only a small amount, the tube is a generous 1.05 oz size and very reasonably priced.